httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 service presents a certificate that is valid for the origin as defined in {{RFC2818}}.
 Using an authenticated alternative service establishes "reasonable assurances" for the purposes of {RFC7838}}.
-In addition to authenticating the server the client MUST have obtained a valid http-opportunistic response for an origin (as per {{well-known}}).
+In addition to authenticating the server the client MUST have obtained a valid http-opportunistic response for an origin (as per {{well-known}}) using the authenticated connection.
 An exception to this restriction is made for requests for the "http-opportunistic" well-known URI.

 For example, assuming the following request is made over a TLS connection that is successfully authenticated for those origins, the following request/response pair would allow requests for the